fable-compiler/Fable/samples/browser/react-tutorial/README.md

 # Fable React example

-This is just an adaptation of [React tutorial]() and [react-hot-boilerplate](https://github.com/gaearon/react-hot-boilerplate) to show how the workflow of building a React app with Fable would be.
+This is just an adaptation of [React tutorial](https://facebook.github.io/react/docs/tutorial.html) and [react-hot-boilerplate](https://github.com/gaearon/react-hot-boilerplate) to show how the workflow of building a React app with Fable would be.

-Use `fable -d` to build the project with the `debug` target and wait a few seconds until the server launches.
-Visit `http://localhost:8080/` and then try modifying the `render` function of one of the components in `public/components.fs`.
+Use `fable -d` to build the project with the `debug` target and wait a few seconds until the first compilation is finished.
+Then in another terminal window start the server with `node out/server.js`.
+Visit `http://localhost:8080/` and try modifying the `render` function of one of the components in `public/components.fs`.
 See how the page loads new code **without refreshing** on file saving.
 It's magic!
-The necessary configuration is defined in `fableconfig.json` and `webpack.config.js`
+The configuration is defined in `fableconfig.json` and `webpack.config.js`.

 ## Server